Mary Raber Johnson, PhD, RAC

 What values are most important to you in your work and personal life?

-What I'm most proud of and what drives my values is being able to help people attain financial independence and grow their careers.
-The people who are now contracting for me tell me this is exciting for them, and I feel like I'm helping them feel excited and grow their identities.
-A lot of them want more financial independence and want to feel like they're growing in their career.
-We've gotten feedback that this has been really helpful to them for mental health, even, and I totally get it because it helps my mental health too.
-I think helping to shape identities is important, and I am comfortable saying I know you have kids, I know you have a pet that you love and you have to take it to the doctor.
-I'm helping other women and people live the life they want to live, and I don't have strict guardrails as to how they live it.
+What I'm most proud of and what drives my values is being able to help people shape their own financial goals and grow their careers in a way that works with their strengths and feeds their mental health.
+I think helping to shape identities is important and that behind every career is a person who needs emotional balance and family balance - however, that family looks to them.
+I want to help other people live the life they want to live, and I don't have strict guardrails as to how they live it.
 I'm here to have them help me, and I'm here to help them.
-That's the model that I want to do.
-I treat everyone on my team as humans and respect their independent lives, whether that be as mothers or people with pets they care about at home.
+That's the model that I want to continue to implement.
+I treat everyone on my team as humans and respect their independent lives.
 Whatever their goals may be, I support them in the balance between their careers and their own personal realms.
-I appreciate the help from my entire team and want to help them in return.
-I value each and every woman I work with and their unique identities.
+I value each and every person I work with and their unique identities.
 Having an authentic life is important to me, and sometimes that means you don't live it the way other people do, and that's kind of scary, but it's worth it.

 Locations